SmithWillSuffice/ohanga-pai/content/questions/003_what_is_money.md

 currency (or received state welfare).

-In such cases 1., and 2., the state tells you what their currency is worth, e.g/, 35 units for one hour of work as a park ranger.
+In such cases 1., and 2., the state tells you what their currency is worth, e.g., 35 units for one hour of work as a park ranger.
 The monopoly issuer of an IOU tells you what their IOU is worth.
 They are price setter, not price taker.
 There is no market force at work saying what the currency is worth.